OctopusDeploy/blog/blog/2022-q1/githubactions-docker-ecr/index.md

  - GitHub Actions
 ---

-This blog will build a docker image in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).
+This blog will build the Octopus Deploy Underwater Scene app in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).
 To follow along, you will need:

 - An Amazon Web Services Account (AWS)
 - A GitHub account